Gordon Bethune

 Gordon M. Bethune (born August 29, 1941) is a retired US airline executive.
 He was the CEO of Continental Airlines from 1994 until his retirement at the end of 2004.
-He formerly served on the boards of Honeywell and Prudential Financial.
+He was on the boards of Honeywell and Prudential Financial.

 Bethune was known for ensuring that he received some time as a pilot when taking delivery of a new Continental Airlines Boeing 767 from Boeing and repositioning it from Seattle to Houston.

 Early life and US Navy service

 Bethune was born in San Antonio, Texas to Pearl Elley and Jack Bethune, who was serving in the U.S. Army at that time.
 Bethune grew up in Austin, Texas and spent summers with his father, who owned an aerial crop dusting company in Hernando, Mississippi.
 Bethune joined the U.S. Navy in 1958 at age 17, becoming an aviation electronics technician.
 In January 1960, he was serving in Heavy Attack Squadron 11 aboard the USS Franklin D. Roosevelt.
 He rose to the rank of chief petty officer, chief warrant officer, and over time received his commission as a lieutenant.
 In 1978, he retired with twin bars of a full lieutenant.
 His last duty station was with Patrol Squadron Nineteen (Big Red) stationed at Moffett Field, CA. Bethune holds a commercial pilot certificate with type ratings in the Douglas DC-3, Boeing 757, and Boeing 767.